-In equation , C represents a vector of metabolite concentrations, v is a vector of reaction rates, and μ is the growth rate.
+where C represents a vector of metabolite concentrations, v is a vector of reaction rates, and μ is the growth rate.
 The second term represents the dilution due to cell growth.

-In a kinetic model, the rates, v, are expressed as a function of the enzyme concentrations, E, the metabolite concentrations, C, and a set of parameters, θ as shown in equation
+In a kinetic model, the rates, v, are expressed as a function of the enzyme concentrations, E, the metabolite concentrations, C, and a set of parameters, θ,

-The parameters must include sufficient boundary concentrations and fluxes to solve equation .
+The parameters must include sufficient boundary concentrations and fluxes to solve (1).

 It is common to assume pseudo-steady state for metabolites, i.e., the rate of fluxes towards any metabolite is much greater than the rate of change in concentration, v≫dCdt.
 Moreover, the dilution effect is assumed minimal, μ⋅C≪v (true unless the concentration is very high).
 Finally, the enzyme concentration is assumed constant for the period considered and hence part of the parameters.

-Given these assumptions and a set of values for , a set of steady state metabolite concentrations and fluxes can be found by solving for C the algebraic equation:
+Given these assumptions and a set of values for θ, a set of steady state metabolite concentrations and fluxes can be found by solving for C the algebraic equation:

-In a fermentation context, equation captures the rapid kinetics inside the cell, while another set of ODEs would be used to describe the external substrate and product concentrations, which could act as boundary parameters to equation .
+In a fermentation context, (3) captures the rapid kinetics inside the cell, while another set of ODEs would be used to describe the external substrate and product concentrations, which could act as boundary parameters to (3).

 In the context of kinetic modelling, Bayesian inference is appealing because it allows uncertainty to be represented appropriately without sacrificing mechanistic accuracy.
 Measurement uncertainty can naturally be represented in a Bayesian measurement model, whereas the prior model can represent quantitative uncertainty about kinetic parameters.
 Finally, kinetic rate laws can be represented in Bayesian data generation models with arbitrarily high fidelity.
-See Gelman, Carlin, et al. (2020) for more about Bayesian inference and Gelman, Vehtari, et al. (2020) for a discussion of practical Bayesian workflow.
+See Gelman, Carlin, et al. (2020) for more details about Bayesian inference and Gelman, Vehtari, et al. (2020) for a discussion of practical Bayesian workflow.

 Another advantage is that Bayesian inference problems are well-posed even when not all parameters are strongly identified.
-Sloppy models in which measurable quantities are sensitive to combinations of parameters but not to individual marginal parameter values are ubiquitous in models of biological systems (Gutenkunst et al. 2007; White et al. 2016).
+“Sloppy parameter models” in which measurable quantities are sensitive to combinations of parameters but not to individual marginal parameter values are ubiquitous in models of biological systems (Gutenkunst et al. 2007; White et al. 2016).
 The parameter correlation structure represents the set of potential models that describe the observed data.
-As we demonstrate in Section 2.2.2 below, capturing this correlation structure is difficult outside a fully Bayesian context.
+As we demonstrate later, capturing this correlation structure is difficult outside a fully Bayesian context.

 Previous Bayesian kinetic models have either sacrificed mechanistic accuracy or have attempted to fit realistic kinetic models using obsolete or unreliable computational methods.

 The most popular algorithm for fitting Bayesian statistical models is Markov Chain Monte Carlo (MCMC).
-Modern MCMC algorithms allow exploration of high- dimensional posterior distributions, have robust failure diagnostics (Vehtari et al. 2021) and can incorporate fast numerical solvers, thereby making inference feasible for Bayesian kinetic models.
+Modern MCMC algorithms enable exploration of high- dimensional posterior distributions, have robust failure diagnostics (Vehtari et al. 2021) and can incorporate fast numerical solvers, thereby making inference feasible for Bayesian kinetic models.
 Nonetheless, the kinetic modelling literature reports an aversion to MCMC, rooted mainly in concerns about sampling time and the presumed difficulty of implementing the required statistical model (Andreas Raue et al. 2013; Saa and Nielsen 2016).
 We are only aware of two recent attempts to implement a Bayesian kinetic modelling approach using MCMC.
 Stapor et al. (2018) fitted detailed kinetic models using relatively inefficient MCMC algorithms that do not scale well to high dimensional parameter spaces limiting the scope of modelling.
-Conversely, St. John et al. (2018) utilises an efficient sampling algorithm but uses approximate kinetics, namely lin-log kinetics Visser and Heijnen (2003), limiting the scope of interpreting parameters and inferring cellular behaviour in experimental conditions outside the reference dataset.
+Conversely, St. John et al. (2018) utilises an efficient sampling algorithm but uses approximate kinetics, namely lin-log kinetics (Visser and Heijnen (2003)), limiting the scope of interpreting parameters and inferring cellular behaviour in experimental conditions outside the reference dataset.